ez2torta/subtitles-generator/README.md

 This app is meant to serve a smaller target of users who want to generate just subtitles images in the order of 10 to 50 images.
 I have not tested higher amounts or too many different styles.
 A big change in configurations could result in unwanted appearance.

+Use at your own risk, especially after the implementation ot text to speech features.

 ## Features

 1. **Subtitle Generation**: Paste your text in the provided text field, select the "Subtitles" mode, and click "Run".
 The application will generate PNG images for each line of text and save them in a timestamped folder.